ethmimo/Whitepaper/README.md

 What?:

-ERC-ME is a tokenized *Profile* specification standard that enables the creation and use of decentralized pseudo-identities.
+D-OZ is a tokenized *Profile* specification standard that enables the creation and use of decentralized pseudo-identities.
 The standard aims to build a common informational interface by which social networks, games and other services can host user experiences on their services without hosting or owning user information.

 Why?: